sp00n/corecycler/readme.txt

    I've also included a batch file in the /tools/ directory (enable_performance_counter.bat), which _should_ perform all these actions for you, but no guarantees that it will actually work!

-Q: When starting the tool I only see a "FATAL ERROR: Could not get the localized Performance Process Counter name!" message!
+Q: When starting the tool I see a "FATAL ERROR: Could not get the localized Performance Process Counter name!" message!
 A: See above.
 You probably need to re-enable the Windows Performance Process Counter (PerfProc).

-Q: When starting the tool I only see a "FATAL ERROR: .NET could not be found or the version is too old!" message!
+Q: When starting the tool I see a "FATAL ERROR: .NET could not be found or the version is too old!" message!
 A: This tool requires the .NET Framework with at least version 3.5.
 You can download it here: https://docs.microsoft.com/en-us/dotnet/framework/install/dotnet-35-windows-10